Aadarsh-123-git/guessthenumber./README.md

 ## 🎮 How It Works

+1. Download the index.html file
+2. open the file
-1. Click **Start Game**
+3. Click **Start Game**
-2. The server generates a random number
+4. The server generates a random number
-3. Enter your guess
+5. Enter your guess
-4. The system responds with:
+6. The system responds with:
    - Too High 🔺
    - Too Low 🔻
    - Correct 🎉
-5. The game updates instantly without refreshing
+7. The game updates instantly without refreshing

 ---